How Soda Hurts Digestion and Breeds Bad Bacteria

 These parasites and pathogens are then free to move on to the intestines where they can take hold and end up causing all manner of long term health issues.

-There isn’t really a good time to drink soda, but clearly the worst time is with a big protein meal like a burger.
-Knowing what you know now, do you really want to super-size that?
+There isn’t really a good time to drink soda, but clearly the worst time is with a big protein meal like a burger or fried chicken.

 If you must drink soda then keep it as an occasional indulgence and have it well away from protein foods.
 The negative effects of this concentrated sugar and acid mix go far further and deeper than most people realize.

-However, if you value your health and would would like to heal your digestive tract for more energy and a lower risk of disease then here’s a simple way to make much healthier soda alternatives.
+However, if you value your long term health, and would would like to heal your digestive tract for more energy and a lower risk of disease, then here’s a simple way to make much healthier soda alternatives.

 I’ve also written a 10 step plan to quit soda here with a minimum of fuss that uses similar tasting replacements and deals with sugar cravings and caffeine withdrawal.
-If you’re a heavy cola drink it could well be the most important thing you ever do to improve your long term health.
+If you’re a heavy cola drink it could well be the most important thing you ever do to improve your wellness and wellbeing.